 As a teacher I encorporated concern for the environment into my classroom teaching and ran a successful environment group for students.
 Our projects included a school wildlife pond, a wildlife and herb garden, and a project to raise awareness of the importance of aluminium recycling by making a chain of aluminium ring pulls.

 I continue to take an active involvement in environmental issues and in my previous employment introduced bird cams and energy auditing as products for schools.
 I am always looking for ways to introduce our young people to the excitment of the natural world that I experienced as a youngster, and still experience today.

-After 15 years of working as part of two small Yorkshire based companies providing ICT services to schools I find myself self-employed.
-This is giving me the chance of exploring a new way of living – at least for me – that I first came across in the Resurgence magazine.
+After 15 years of working as part of two small Yorkshire based companies providing ICT services to schools I found myself self-employed.
+This has given me the chance of exploring a new way of living that I first came across in the Resurgence magazine.
 In Japan there is a movement described as “half-farmer, half-x” where young people are attempting to live part of their lives in a sustainable-ish fashion by growing some of their own food part time and working part time at something they are passionate about.
 Since I am passionate about education, ICT and the environment I am looking at ways in which I can work with local schools to help them develop in those areas.
 This is why I am likely to turn up at your school on a bicycle or on foot rather than in a car!

 The half-farmer bit is making slow and steady progress.
 We were fortunate enough to acquire some waste land (part of an old cinder tennis court) at the back of our house and we have spent the last twenty or so years building raised beds and planting trees and fruit bushes to try and provide (partially) for ourselves.
 We know that we will never be self-sufficient on this land but it does make a significant difference to our quality of life.